Tag Archive for: humanitarian

 Could you tell us a little about your organization?
 What is its mission?

-What activities do you organize throughout the year?
-Could you tell us about them?
+What activities do you carry out throughout the year?
+Can you tell us about them?

 To raise funds, we organize various events throughout the year:

-- Improvisational Theater Night
+- Improv Theater Night

-- Blind test
+- Blind Test

 - Raffle